Generic Name: epirubicin hydrochloride

 Dosage Forms and Strengths

-Previous treatment with maximum cumulative dose of anthracyclines [see Warnings and Precautions (5)].
+- Recent myocardial infarction or severe arrhythmias, or previous treatment with maximum cumulative dose of anthracyclines [see Warnings and Precautions (5.1)]

-Hypersensitivity to Ellence, other anthracyclines, or anthracenediones [see Adverse Reactions (6.2)].
+- Severe hypersensitivity to Ellence, other anthracyclines, or anthracenediones [see Adverse Reactions (6.1)]

 Warnings and Precautions

 The major route of elimination of epirubicin is the hepatobiliary system [see Clinical Pharmacology (12.3)].
 Evaluate serum total bilirubin and AST levels before and during treatment with Ellence.
 Patients with elevated bilirubin or AST may experience slower clearance of drug with an increase in overall toxicity.
 Lower doses are recommended in these patients [see Dosage and Administration (2.2)].
-Patients with severe hepatic impairment have not been evaluated; therefore, do not use Ellence in this patient population.
+Patients with severe hepatic impairment have not been evaluated; therefore, do not use Ellence in this patient population [see Contraindications (4)].

 Assess serum creatinine before and during therapy.
-Dosage adjustment is necessary in patients with serum creatinine >5 mg/dL [see Dosage and Administration (2.2)].
+Dosage adjustment is necessary in patients with serum creatinine >5 mg/dL [see Dosage and Administration (2.2) and Clinical Pharmacology (12.3)].
 Patients undergoing dialysis have not been studied.